-A trade mark means, except in relation to a certification trademark, a mark used or proposed to be used in relation to goods for the purpose of indicating, or so as to indicate, a connection in the course of trade between the goods and some person having the right either as proprietor or as registered user to use the mark, whether with or without any indication of the identify of that person, and means, in relation to a certification trade mark, a mark registered or deemed to have been registered under Section 39.
-(Section 1(I) Of The Trade Marks Act Cap 217)
+A trade mark means, except in relation to a certification trademark, a mark used or proposed tube used in relation to goods for the purpose of indicating, or so as to indicate, a connection in the course of trade between the goods and some person having the right either as proprietor or as registered user to use the mark, whether with or without any indication of the identify of that person, and means, in relation to a certification trade mark, a mark registered or deemed to have been registered under Section 39.

+(Section 1(L) Of The Trade Marks Act Cap 217)

 The sign must be capable of distinguishing the goods or services of one undertaking from those of other undertakings and the importance was stressed in Kaisha v Metro Goldwyn Mayer Inc. [1999] FSR 332.
-If the sign of trademark cannot be distinguished then it is not registrable.
+If the sign of trademark cannot be distinguished then it is not regisrable.

-The applicant refers to "Nation LIFESTYLE" as the trademark in question in their submissions.
-This is not proper because according to the application that was lodged at the trademark registry the trademark in question is "LIFESTYLE" and not "Nation LIFESTYLE".

-Therefore reference will be made to trademark "LIFESTYLE" as per the application and gazette advert.
-The applicant should not confuse the parties by introducing a new mark that is not in question.
+The applicant refers to "Nation Weekend" in their submissions yet the trademark in question as per the application that was lodged at the trademark registry is "Weekend".
+Therefore reference will be made to the trademark "Weekend" as per the application and gazette advert, the applicant should not confuse the parties by introducing a new mark that is not in question.

-According to the opponent, "LIFESTYLE" is not a registrable trademark.
-The opponents grounds for opposition are as follows;
+According to the opponent, "Weekend" is not a registrable trademark.
+The opponent's grounds for opposition are as follows;

-- 1. That Wednesday is a universal and frequently used word which can not be set apart or registered to uniquely identify as of right with the applicants goods. - 2.
+- Weekend That Wednesday is a universal and frequently used word which can not be set apart or registered to uniquely identify as of right with the applicants goods. - 2.
 That registration of the said mark will result in an unfair gain, unfair competition and benefit from a universal word. - 3.
 That ownership/ exclusive use ought to be accredited to an inventor, author or originator of a word. - 4.
 That the offending mark is not a mark registrable in Part A of the register.